Tom the Dancing Bug by Ruben Bolling for February 25, 2011

 Indeed, though, you are correct that people have a strong attachment to food, clothing, and medical care.

-Anarcissie over 13 years ago
+Anarcissie almost 14 years ago

 The discussion, like the cartoon, is kind of dumb because almost no one actually wants to get rid of the government.
 Most of the rightists who talk about shrinking the government actually favor expensive wars, imperialism, police-state surveillance, the prison-industrial complex, and the Drug War which feeds it.
 If you doubt this look at Reagan’s or the Bushes’ budgets and expenditures.